ryan4yin/nix-darwin-kickstarter/rich-demo/README.md

 2. Read all the files in this repository, and understand what they do.
    1. If you have trouble understanding, [ryan4yin/nixos-and-flakes-book](https://github.com/ryan4yin/nixos-and-flakes-book) is a good resource to learn nix and flakes.
 3. Copy and CUSTOMIZE the configuration you need from this demo to your own configuration.
-4. Run `Just darwin` in the root of your nix configuration to deploy your configuration.
+4. Run `just darwin` in the root of your nix configuration to deploy your configuration.

 ## Configuration Structure